lamhq/tech-notes/pages/soft-skills/time-mgt/plan.md

 8. When new needs arise, if they're not higher priority than your current focused tasks, add them to your weekly list and do NOT work on them today

+## The 80/20 Rule

+**In any field of endeavor, 80% of results come from 20% of actions.**

+Ask yourself the following questions:
+1. What 20% of sources are causing 80% of my problems and unhappiness?
+2. What 20% of sources are resulting in 80% of my desired outcomes and happiness?

+Ask those questions related to a variety of areas, such as:
+- Your customers/clients
+- Your business partners/vendors
+- Your employees
+- Your relationship(s)
+- Your strategies
+- Your tasks

 ## Prioritization

 Assess whether goals/tasks have higher priority than other tasks base on:
-- URGENT: tasks that require immediate attention, time-sensitive, often driven by deadlines or external pressures.
+- **URGENT**: tasks that require immediate attention, time-sensitive, often driven by deadlines or external pressures.
-- IMPORTANT: tasks that contribute significantly to long-term goals and values.
+- **IMPORTANT**: tasks that contribute significantly to long-term goals and values.

 Look at your priority list and determine which ones will provide more **value**.

-Rank each task in order of the amount of effort (or time) they will take to complete:
+**Rank each task** in order of the amount of effort (or time) they will take to complete:
 - Simpler Tasks First:
   - Quick completion.
   - See progress faster.